Arsenal21/stripe-payments/stripe-payments/readme.txt

 = 2.0.16 =
 - Fixed "Incomplete" subscription status when 3D Secure card is used for payments.
 - Replaced depracated stripe.js functions to prevent potential issues with payments.
+- Forced payment token regeneration if payment amount or currency changed.
-- Made more strings available for translations.
+- Made more strings available for translation.

 = 2.0.15 =
 - Payment popup now considers "Stripe Checkout Language" settings option.